The Jubilee Centre

 The lead teacher is Mrs Dominique Reilly

-The children who access the centre have an Education, Health and Care Plan.
-Places within the Centre are allocated by the Infant Panel, following Surrey’s SEN Placement Criteria.
+The children who access the Centre have an Education, Health and Care Plan ( EHCP).
+Places within the Centre are allocated following Surrey’s SEN Placement Criteria.

-Pupils receive excellent care and a personalised programme which follows the Early Years Foundation Stage and the National Curriculum.
-In addition, we work closely with other professionals to ensure that the educational needs of all the children are met.
+Pupils receive excellent care and a personalised programme, which follows the Early Years Foundation Stage and the National Curriculum.
+In addition, we work closely with other professionals to ensure that the educational needs and the EHCP targets of all the children are met.

 A Speech and Language Therapist is based part-time at the Centre and an Occupational Therapist works with individual children.